Walnut: History

-During the Byzantine era, the walnut was also known by the name "royal nut".
+During the Ottoman and Byzantine era, the walnut was also known by the name "royal nut".
 An article on walnut tree cultivation in the Iberian Peninsula is included in Ibn al-'Awwam's 12th-century Book on Agriculture.

 The wal element in the name is Germanic and means foreign, especially in the sense of Latin or non-Germanic.
 Compare, for example, Wales, Walloons, Wallachia.
 The wal element is present in other Germanic-language words for the same nut, such as: German Walnuss, Dutch walnoot, Danish valnød, and Swedish valnöt.

 Storage

 Walnuts, like other tree nuts, must be processed and stored properly.
-Poor storage makes walnuts susceptible to insect and fungal mold infestations; the latter produces aflatoxin – a potent carcinogen.
+Poor storage makes walnuts susceptible to insect and fungal mould infestations; the latter produces aflatoxin – a potent carcinogen.
 A batch that contains mold-infested walnuts should be entirely discarded.

 The ideal temperature for the extended storage of walnuts is -3 to 0 C with low humidity for industrial and home storage.
 However, such refrigeration technologies are unavailable in developing countries where walnuts are produced in large quantities; walnuts are best stored below 25 C with low humidity.
 Temperatures above 30 C and humidity levels above 70 percent can lead to rapid and high spoilage losses.
-Above 75 percent humidity threshold, fungal molds that release aflatoxin can form.
+Above 75 percent humidity threshold, fungal moulds that release aflatoxin can form.